 The best way for a first-time visitor to experience India’s must see destinations.
 Discover the contrasts of Old and New Delhi.
 Travel to the historic city of Agra to see the Taj Mahal.
-You can also add the following tour extension from Delhi; Ranthambore National Park, Varanasi or Goa.
+You can also add the following tour extension from Delhi; Shimla, Varanasi or Goa.

 Ornate palaces of Jaipur